My Teaching Scholar Philosophy

 for underrepresented groups.”

-My continued objective as an educator is to provide
+My continued objective as an educator is to provide the kind

-the kind of high-impact, experiential learning experience
+of high-impact, experiential learning experience that can

-geosciences.
-Underlying the integrated Teaching
+Underlying the integrated

-Scholar philosophy, and key to my teaching
+philosophy, and key to my teaching philosophy, are two main

-philosophy, are two main principles I uphold as mainstays of
+principles I uphold as mainstays of my classroom –

-my classroom – learner-centered adaptive strategies and
+learner-centered adaptive strategies and experiential

-experiential learning.
 Learner-centered adaptive

 strategies: In teaching, the first concept